temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 After logging to the portal, go to the Environments tab on the left menu > you will see available two buttons: Refresh and New Environment.

-After creating an environment, there are several actions (operations) that can be done via the available buttons: clone, edit, delete, start, stop, rebuild, export the database, boost and deploy the repository and also using the endpoints related to T24, the database or to the repository.
+After creating an environment, there are several actions (operations) that can be done via the available buttons: clone, edit, delete, start, stop, rebuild, export the database and deploy the repository and also using the endpoints related to T24, the database or to the repository.
 <br>

 ![buttons](./images/buttons-all.png)